JoshPattman/goras/README.md

 - Supports many types of layers including Dense, Convolution2D, and MaxPooling2D
   - I plan to add support for LSTM and MHA layers in the future
 ## Examples
 See the examples directory for some full examples.
 More coming soon!
-Watch out at the moment though as some of the examples use the old api, and do not work.
 ## Todo
 - Add these layers
   - `Recurrent`